All Products

 • Click "Export Data" in the upper right corner to download the Excel file.

-• Save the commonly used metrics to facilitate subsequent re-query.
+• Save the commonly used metrics for subsequent re-query.
 You can use the "Save" setting button in the upper right corner to perform operations.

 * Total conversion rate: the conversion rate of the users who are triggered after the first step is triggered.
 Within the time range and the conversion period after the first step is triggered, events are triggered in sequence by step (including event filtering conditions and global filtering conditions) and the conversion rate of the final step by grouping dimension.